mozilla/pkipolicy/rootstore/policy.md

 meets or exceeds the following requirements:

-1.  all information that is supplied by the certificate subscriber must be verified by using an independent source of information or an alternative communication channel before it is included in the certificate;
+1.  all information that is supplied by the certificate subscriber MUST be verified by using an independent source of information or an alternative communication channel before it is included in the certificate;
 2.  for a certificate capable of being used for digitally signing or encrypting